bmacnaughton/macro-play-with-rust/README.md

 - `value-type` must be an integer type (usize, u16, i32, etc.)
 - `str-list` is just a list `str`, e.g., `["bruce", "one", "soma", "hendrix"]`

-in which case it will create tuples of `value-type` using the index of each str in `str-list`.
+in which case it will create tuples with `value-type` equal to the index of the str in `str-list`.

 # try it yourself